 April-May 2012 The UT Longhorn Innovation Fund for Technology (UT Austin) grant proposal, Topographies of meaning: Mapping Texas Czech dialects and oral histories ($76,950), to support the Project in 2012-2013 (Lida Cope, Mary Neuburger, Veronika Tuckerová, Hans Boas), not funded.

-April 16, 2012 First team meeting to establish the Texas Czech Legacy Project takes place at the University of Texas at Austin.
+April 16, 2012 First team meeting to establish the Texas Czech Legacy Project, with Lida Cope as the project’s director, takes place at the University of Texas at Austin (UT Austin).

-November 2012 An article Texas German Archive Serves as the Basis for the Texas Czech Archive (TGDP-newsletter-2012) published in “Texas German Times”.
+November 2012 An article Texas German Archive serves as the basis for the Texas Czech Archive published in “Texas German Times”, the TGDP Newsletter.

 January 2012 Lida Cope (East Carolina University, ECU) presents From documentation to revitalization: the case of Czech as a heritage language in Texas at the annual convention of the American Association of Teachers of Slavic and East European Languages (AATSEEL) in Seattle, WA.